British Virgin Islands

 Wreck of the RMS Rhone

-The Wreck of the RMS Rhone is an exciting dive site off of Tortola.
-The wreck has sat in this location since 1967 but sections are amazingly still intact.
-You will see turtles, giant green moray, and octopi exploring the depths alongside you.
+The wreck of the RMS Rhone is an exciting dive site off the coast of Tortola.
+The ship has rested here since 1867, and many sections remain amazingly still intact.
+Divers often encounter turtles, giant green moray eels, and octopi exploring the depths alongside them.

 The Baths

-Named for the granite boulders forming sheltered ocean pools on the edge of the beach, The Baths are natural wonder.
-Created by volcanic activity and erosion over time, the granite has been shaped into huge smooth boulders to be explored.
+Named for the granite boulders that form sheltered ocean pools along the shoreline, The Baths are a natural wonder.
+Shaped by volcanic activity and centuries of erosion, the massive, smooth granite boulders create a unique landscape to explore.

 Cistern Point

-Cistern Point is an exciting dive site to see coral reefs teaming with all kinds of tropical fish.
-As a relatively shallow site, snorkelling is also spectacular.
+Cistern Point is an exciting dive site with coral reefs teaming with all kinds of tropical fish.
+As a relatively shallow site, it's also spectacular for snorkelling.

 Sandy Cay

 This speck of heaven lies just southeast of Jost Van Dyke.
-Gin clear waters, soft white sand, it's a must-see on your British Virgin Islands' itinerary.
+With gin-clear waters and soft white sand, it's a must-see on your British Virgin Islands itinerary.

 Soggy Dollar Bar

-The legendary home of the Painkiller cocktail is named after guests who anchored in Jost Van Dyke's White Bay and swam ashore for refreshment.
+The legendary home of the Painkiller cocktail is named after guests who anchored in White Bay, Jost Van Dyke, and swam ashore for refreshment.

 Foxy's Bar

-Drinks, dishes, calypso and more, right on the beach with its own quay on Great Harbour, Jost Van Dyke.
+Drinks, dishes, calypso, and more – right on the beach with its own quay in Great Harbour, Jost Van Dyke.
 Who knows?
-You may be serenaded by Foxy himself.
+You may even be serenaded by Foxy himself.

 Willy T's

-A floating frat party tucked away in the southeast corner of The Bight, Norman Island.
-From lunch to late, expect piratical behaviour.
+A floating party spot tucked away in the southeast corner of The Bight, Norman Island.
+From lunch to late, expect lively crowds and a touch of piratical mischief.

 Pirate's Bight

-On the eastern edge of Norman Island's The Bight, you can enjoy snorkelling off the beach, Mediterranean dishes with a Caribbean twist and live music.
+On the eastern edge of The Bight, Norman Island, you can enjoy snorkelling off the beach, Mediterranean dishes with a Caribbean twist, and live music.

 Anegada Beach Club

-On the northern coast of sleepy Anegada this boutique hotel and beach club is the place to change down a few gears.
+On the northern coast of sleepy Anegada, this boutique hotel and beach club is the perfect place to slow down a few gears.
 There's also a shuttle to the famous lobster joints at Setting Point.

 Cooper Island Beach Club

-Stretched along the sandy shore of Cooper Island's Manchioneel Bay, this laid back restaurant, bar and beach club has its own brewery and a boutique selling local craft items.
+Stretched along the sandy shore of Cooper Island’s Manchioneel Bay, this laid-back restaurant, bar, and beach club features its own brewery and a boutique selling local craft items.

 Ginger Island

-Experience the Caribbean the Carib Indians knew on this completely undeveloped island.
-Explore the abundant wildlife above and below the waves and hike up John James Point to enjoy panoramic views.
+Experience the Caribbean the Carib Indians knew it on this completely undeveloped island.
+Explore the abundant wildlife above and below the waves, and hike up John James Point to enjoy panoramic views.

 Smuggler's Cove